click_extra.config package

 Configuration file loading, format parsing, and schema validation.

-This package gathers the three layers behind --config, --no-config, and --validate-config:
+This package gathers the layers behind --config, --no-config, and --validate-config:

-• formats: the supported file formats and their stateless content parsers.
+• formats: the supported file formats and the generic, stateless helpers to read, serialize, auto-detect, and resolve them.

 Every public symbol is re-exported here so consumers can keep importing from click_extra.config.